mohamedali1252/Graduation-Project/README.md

 File Transfer Protocol is a protocol to transfer files between machines on the same network.
 This honeypot simulates the FTP service from the server side.
 It simulates both a legitimate user session that connects using a username and a password and also it simulates a guest session i.e anonymous session.

-The Code of the FTP HP is written in python.<br>
+The Code of the FTP HoneyPot is written in python.<br>
 <h2>The Required Modules</h2>

 - **pickle** using `pip install pickle-mixin`